Grandfather Mountain Hiking Tips

 - No camping is allowed inside the Foundation property.
 For backcountry camping, find options at Grandfather Mountain State Park.

-- Restrooms are available at the Nature Center, Top Shop, Gatehouse and Woods Walk (spring-fall).
+- Restrooms are available at the Wilson Center, Top Shop, Gatehouse and Woods Walk (spring-fall).

 - Grandfather Mountain is not able to provide shuttles to or from trailheads.